How to Become a Licensed Counselor in Tennessee

 |PHD or Doctoral Work||Earn a Doctorate in Counseling||7-8 Years||Online or Campus|

-The first step is to obtain your master’s degree from an educational program accredited by the Southern Association of Colleges and Schools or the Counsel for Accreditation of Counseling and Related Educational Programs.
+The first step is to obtain your master’s degree from an educational program accredited by the Southern Association of Colleges and Schools or the Council for Accreditation of Counseling and Related Educational Programs.
 The program should include at least 60 graduate semester hours and cover the core concepts of counseling including topics like theories of human behavior, theories of counseling and psychotherapy, etc.

 The state laws in Tennessee (Chapter 0450-01 – General Rules Governing Professional Counselors) require individuals to gain a certain amount of supervised experience.
 This experience gives young professionals the confidence and information they need to succeed and they earn it under the watchful eye of a licensed professional.